Skip to Content

 Daniel Beneš

-Graduate of the Technical University of Ostrava, Faculty of Mechanical Engineering, Brno International Business School, Nottingham Trent University (MBA) and the Berkeley Law: ESG: Navigating the Board’s Role.
+Graduate of the Technical University of Ostrava, Faculty of Mechanical Engineering, and the Brno International Business School Nottingham Trent University (MBA) and the Berkeley Law: ESG: Navigating the Board’s Role.

-He is responsible for the fulfillment of tasks assigned by the Board of Directors in its resolutions and has the authority to take decisions on Company matters that are not reserved for the shareholders’ meeting, the Supervisory Board, or another Company body, and are within the decision-making authority of the Board of Directors and were not expressly placed within the decision-making authority of individual members of the Board of Directors or the Board of Directors as a whole.
+He is responsible for the fulfillment of tasks assigned by the Board of Directors in its resolutions and has the authority to také decisions on Company matters that are not reserved for the shareholders’ meeting, the Supervisory Board, or another body of the Company, and are within the decision-making authority of the Board of Directors and were not expressly placed within the decision-making authority of individual members of the Board of Directors or the Board of Directors as a whole.
 He coordinates the activities of the individual division heads.
-He takes care of the management of CEO division departments, management activities concerning the system of management, communication and marketing, legal services, management of participating interests, mergers and acquisitions (M&A), corporate compliance, corporate governance, public affairs, CEZ Group security, independent nuclear oversight, ESG (Environmental—Social—Governance) sustainability, and activities related to the ombudsman function.
-His competence extends to procurement and sales (other than the procurement and sales of electricity, heat, certain process materials, and financial services) incorporated in the procurement function that Board of Directors member Michaela Chaloupková, Chief Administrative Officer, is in charge of.
-He manages the domestic electricity distribution subsidiary.
+He takes care of the management of CEO Division departments, management activities concerning the system of management, communication and marketing, legal affairs, mergers and acquisitions (M&A), corporate compliance, corporate governance, public affairs, security, independent nuclear oversight, procurement and sales (other than the procurement and sales of electricity, heat, selected operating materials, and financial services), activities related to the ombudsman role, and administrative activities for the Company’s bodies.
+He is responsible for the management of the domestic subsidiary ČEZ Distribuce.

 Pavel Cyrani

-He gained managerial and professional experience primarily at ČEZ, where he has served since 2006, first as Head of Planning & Controlling and Head of Asset Management and since 2011 as a member of the Board of Directors, Chief Strategy Officer, and then Chief Sales and Strategy Officer.
-Prior to joining ČEZ, he worked at McKinsey & Company.
+He gained his managerial and professional experience primarily at ČEZ, where he has served since 2006, first as Head of Planning & Controlling and Head of Asset Management in the Traditional and Nuclear Generation Division, and since 2011 as a member of the Board of Directors, Chief Strategy Officer, and then Chief Sales and Strategy Officer, which also includes commodity trading and sales to end-use customers.
+Before joining ČEZ, a. s., he worked for seven years in management consulting at McKinsey & Company, specializing in the energy sector, and he was also responsible for clients from Czechia.

 Michaela Chaloupková